CoreOffice/CoreXLSX/README.md

 model](https://github.com/MaxDesiatov/CoreXLSX/blob/master/Sources/CoreXLSX/Worksheet/Worksheet.swift)
 for more atttributes you might need to read from a parsed file.

-Strings in spreadsheet internals are frequently represented as shared strings, thus to parse a string value from a cell use of `stringValue(_: SharedStrings)` function is recommended, together with `try file.parseSharedString()` to get the list of shared strings first:
+Strings in spreadsheet internals are frequently represented as strings shared between multiple worksheets, thus to parse a string value from a cell use of `stringValue(_: SharedStrings)` function is recommended together with `try file.parseSharedString()`.

 Here's how you can get all strings in column "C" for example: